fast-archer/Ellibria/README.md

 ## 📜 License

-This project is licensed under **AGPL-3.0** for personal and open-source use.
-For commercial licensing, contact: epidermis_essential@proton.me
+© 2026 Nikita Kayakhov.
+All rights reserved.
+Source code is available for viewing only.
+Commercial use or redistribution requires written permission.
+Contact: epidermis_essential@proton.me

 ---